 They Should be Universal

 Choose icons that are easily understood by people.
-These icons should be famous enough that it would not produce confusion.
+These should be famous enough that it would not produce confusion.
 Because you are dealing with imagery and its interpretations, the image that you should produce should always be universal.
 You need to make every person, at the very least, know what you are talking about.
-Make your icons be transcendent!
+Make your icon be transcendent!

 They Should be Consistent